-Nevertheless, the school-specific salary data's shortcomings do not rise to such a level where it would be appropriate to permit schools to withhold such statistics.
-These statistics add an element to a prospective's understanding that the state-level statistics do not.
-The decision not to include school-specific data would be an enormous step backwards for the proposed Standard 509.
-In the absence of school-specific data, the best indicator of a school's value would be the private sector salary quartiles and public sector median salary provided by U.S. News (for a fee) coupled with whatever the schools choose to provide on their own.
+The decision not to include school-specific data is an enormous step backwards for the proposed Standard 509.
+In the absence of school-specific data, the best indicator of a school's value would be the private sector salary quartiles and public sector median salary provided by U.S. News (for a fee) coupled with whatever the schools choose to disclose on their own.
 Additionally, it would reduce the incentive schools have to collect salary data from their graduates, a necessary task, as the state salary information relies upon school-collected data.

-We do not mean to suggest that the recommended changes, if implemented, would resolve all of the problems with the current collection and presentation of school-specific salary data.
-The Council should remain open to ways to improve response rates and the accuracy of school-specific numbers.
+We do not mean to suggest that the Standards Review Committee's recommended changes, if implemented, would resolve all of the problems with the current collection and presentation of school-specific salary data.
+It is worth considering whether five salaries - what NALP has used for many years - is an appropriate threshold.
+The Council should also remain open to ways to improve response rates and the accuracy of school-specific numbers.
 By divorcing the chart's specifics from Standard 509, the Standards Review Committee impliedly recognized the importance of such flexibility.